ashlink11/portfolio/README.md

 #### wed july 10:
 - i do have a few more priority things to work on. hope i can get to this by friday or saturday.

+#### th july 11:
+- actually in this restart of the portfolio now i'm also planning to do a minimalism clean out and organization of the repo notes & files so that's the next week's plan